olliegilbey/evmos-docs/docs/develop/smart-contracts/evm-extensions/staking.md

 /// @dev cancel an unbonding delegation.
 Returns the completion time of the unbonding delegation cancellation transaction.
 /// @dev This emits an CancelUnbondingDelegation event.
 /// @param _validatorAddr The address of the validator.
-/// @param _amount The amount of tokens to cancel the unbonding delegation in aevmos.
+/// @param _amount The amount of tokens to cancel the unbonding delegation.
 /// @param _creationHeight The creation height of the unbonding delegation. function cancelUnbondingDelegation(
     string memory _validatorAddr,